Vernon Dalhart: Music career

-Dalhart's education was rooted in classical music.
-He wanted to be an opera singer, and in 1913 he got parts in Madame Butterfly and H.M.S.
+Dalhart's education was in classical music.
+He had aspirations of being an opera singer, and in 1913 was cast in Madame Butterfly and H.M.S.
 Pinafore.
-He saw an advertisement in the local newspaper for singers and applied.
-He was auditioned by Thomas Alva Edison and went on to record for Edison Records.
-From 1916 until 1923, he made over 400 recordings of light classical music and early dance band vocals for various record labels.
+When, he saw an advertisement in the local newspaper for singers and applied, he was auditioned by Thomas Alva Edison and went on to record for Edison Records.
+From 1916 until 1926, he made over 400 recordings of classical music and early dance band vocals for various record labels.
+In 1917 he requested to record the song "Can’t You Heah Me Callin’, Caroline?" for Edison Records.
+This song is what first introduced his talents into the country music tradition which, at the time, was popularly referred to as "Hillbilly Music;" the likes of which he often heard during his time spent ranching as a teenager.
+The trajectory of his music career was altered and, at this point, he began to record prolifically with labels such as Columbia and other popular labels of the day in addition to Edison Records.

+Between 1927 and 1929 he also recorded with the Vernon Dalhart Trio, composed of Vernon Dalhart, Adelyne Hood, and Carson Robison.

 In the 1920s and 1930s, he sang on more than 5000 singles (78s) for many labels, employing more than 100 pseudonyms, such as Al Craver, Vernon Dale, Frank Evans, Hugh Lattimer, Sid Turner, George White (with original Memphis Five) and Bob White.
 On Grey Gull Records, he often used the name "Vel Veteran", which was also used by other singers, including Arthur Fields.
 He was already an established singer when he made his first country music recordings.

 Dalhart stated in a 1918 interview amidst criticism of his accent seeming artificial, "When you are born and brought up in the South your only trouble is to talk any other way ...the 'sure 'nough Southerner' talks almost like a Negro, even when he's white.
 I've broken myself of the habit, more or less, in ordinary conversation, but it still comes pretty easy."